trskop/command-wrapper/command-wrapper/man/command-wrapper.1.md

 `COMMAND_WRAPPER_PATH`
 :   Default search path for external subcommands.
 Any value that is specified
-    in configuration file (see *CONFIGURATION FILE* section for details) is appended to this value.
+    in configuration file (see `command-wrapper-default.dhall(5)` for details) is appended to this value.

     Here is an example shell session (Bash) that demonstrates how this works: